Setup a JS server in a minute

 $ yarn add esbuild

-We'll be using the ESM syntax instead of CommonJS (for instance, we'll be using the import syntax instead of require).
+We will be using the ESM syntax instead of CommonJS (for instance, we'll be using the import syntax instead of require).
 This has to be declared in the manifest file (package.json).

 Add "type": "module" to package.json: